 Broadening the asset base.
 The gradual expansion to new asset types is a long-term approach for the Group.
-Originally designed for the rail network, the programme includes the acquisition and extensive renovation of highspeed rolling stock since 2021.
+Originally designed for the rail network, the program includes now the acquisition but also both heavy and light renovation of highspeed rolling stock.
 Today, SNCF Group is working on developing indicators and approaches to broaden its base of eligible assets.
 The Group is interested, for example, in developing its real estate assets for railway use, such as technical or maintenance centers, or for residential use.
 The extension to short-term financing (Green CP).
 In 2021, SNCF Group launched the first issue of short-term green financing securities that comply with the allocation criteria of the Green Bond Principles.
 The instrument is intended to finance operating expenses related to recycling, environmental remediation and renewable energy purchase agreements.
 This new financing method was developed in partnership with Mirova, a management company dedicated to sustainable investment.
 With this new initiative, the Group intends to contribute to the development of green finance and accelerate investment in the ecological transition.